seifalmotaz/cruky_archived/docs/tutorial/apps/app-matrial.md

+---
+description: AppMaterial is the main thing that runs the server
+tags:
+  - AppMaterial
+  - pipeline
+  - routes
+  - app material
+---

+# AppMaterial

 `AppMaterial` is the main thing that runs the server, it contains the main things that every app needs.

 ## Getters